AaTekle/cpp-ml/linear_regression/README.md

 Because the values are close, the model generalizes well.

-There is no meaningful evidence of overfitting.
+There is no evidence of model overfitting.

+Note for Learning:
-A model would show stronger evidence of overfitting if:
+models would show stronger evidence of overfitting if:

 * Training error continued to decrease
 * Test error increased significantly
 * Learned parameters became unstable
 * Performance depended heavily on the training sample

-That pattern is not present here.
+That pattern is not present within this regression model.

 ---

 ## Underfitting

-Underfitting usually occurs when a model is too simple or insufficiently trained to capture the underlying numerical relationship.
+Underfitting usually comes up when a model is too simple or not trained well enough to capture the underlying numerical relationship.

 Evidence of underfitting would include: